 Our purpose is to provide services to the Members as stated in our Governing Documents and also services, that the membership & the Board of Directors determine to be necessary for the successful operation of the Association.
 These are necessary to protect the rights, interests, and privileges of all members and their respective properties.
 The Association is a non-profit, mutual benefit corporation also Governed by CA State Law (Davis-Sterling).

 Here is our 2019 Fall Winter NEWSLETTER MPOA 2019 Fall-Winter Newsletter.
 It contains current Information and Phone numbers for Services.

 Here is a 2019 list of Vendors who have attended the Cal Fire Class for Tree and Brush removal services in order for residents to comply with PRC 4291.
 Lot cleaners list 4_11_19 mod

-Our next Board meeting will be Tuesday August 13 at 7pm at the Chapel in The Pines meeting Cabin.
-Here is the Agenda MPOA Agenda 8.13..19
+Our next Board meeting will be Tuesday October 8, at 7pm at the Chapel in The Pines meeting Cabin.
+Here is the Agenda.
+MPOA Agenda 10.8.19

-2019 Annual Meeting: Thanks you Bill Yates our Insurance Broker and Joel Metzger with CCWD for speaking at our meeting at White Pines.
-We did not have a quorum but we did have a great Lunch.
+2019 Annual Meeting July 13: Thanks to Bill Yates our Insurance Broker and Joel Metzger with CCWD for speaking at our meeting at White Pines Lake.
+We did not have a quorum but we did have a great BBQ Lunch.